bengry/typedash/README.md

 ### Features

 - 📦 Modern and tree-shakeable
-- 🔥 Written in TypeScript
+- 🔥 Written in and designed to work with TypeScript (plain JavaScript also supported)
 - 🚫 No runtime dependencies
 - 🔍 Provides type-safe utility functions
-- 🤖 Designed to work seamlessly with TypeScript
-- 🌱 Growing collection of utility functions
+- 🌱 Growing collection of 40+ utility functions
-- 🛠️ Includes functions for common programming tasks
-- 🧰 Helps simplify your code
-- 🤝 Includes TypeScript type definitions
-- 🐞 Bug reports and feature requests welcome
-- 📝 MIT licensed

 ## Installation